Enrichment Experience Mandala (Grades 9-12)

 Students will demonstrate an understanding of fitness responsibility by incorporating personal and social behaviors into their fitness goals and plans.

 Experiences allow you to explore a career field you’re curious about while mastering competencies for school credit.
-Through experiential learning, you will learn skills and apply these skills to tasks you would complete as part of a career, rather than completing traditional assessments like essays or tests.
-During your experience, you’ll work with a professional in the field to support your learning.
-You’ll earn a badge for your accomplishments, which you can share on social media and higher education platforms, or with colleges, potential employers, peers, and/or colleagues to display your qualifications.
+Through experiential learning, you will learn skills and apply them to tasks you would complete as part of a career rather than completing traditional assessments like essays or tests.
+During your Experience, you’ll work with a professional in the field to support your learning whom we call a “mentor.”
+You’ll earn a badge for your accomplishments to share on social media and higher education platforms, or with colleges, potential employers, peers, and colleagues to display your qualifications.

-Here’s how experiences work:
+Here’s how Experiences work:

-Here’s an example:
+• Here’s an example:

 Let’s say you’re curious about a career in healthcare.
-You decide you’d like to learn about this career area, make a professional connection, earn a badge and earn competencies for your 9th-grade English requirement.
+You decide you’d like to learn about this career area, make a professional connection, earn a badge, and meet competencies for your 9th-grade English requirement.
 While enrolled in English 1 Experiences, you conduct research to better understand language and structure in writing.
-Then, you work with an Occupational Therapist who helps you apply this understanding to the creation of an informational video.
-The video aims to advise the family members of patients regarding adaptive equipment and accommodations to help them support their family members as they go about their daily tasks.
-You’ve earned the Language and Structure in Writing competency!
-(This is just one example of the many ways experiences can bridge competencies to careers.)
+Then you may work with an Occupational Therapist to help apply your writing skills to the creation of an informational video about adaptive equipment for patients.
+The video aims to advise family members of patients regarding the use of accommodations and equipment to help patients perform daily tasks.
+Now you’ve earned the Language and Structure in Writing competency!
+This is just one example of the many ways Experiences can bridge competencies to careers.

-*A parent/guardian permission form and background check of the outside expert are required for students to work with outside experts without parental supervision.
+*A parent/guardian permission form and background check of the mentor are both required to work with mentors without parental supervision.

 Students will demonstrate an understanding of movement concepts by connecting movement concepts to tactics for improved performance during a physical activity.